 Gregg has been responsible for several published opinions before the California Supreme Court and the Ninth Circuit Court of Appeals, including the critical case of Taus v.
 Loftus (2007) 40 Cal.
 4th 683 (scholarly research, calling into question the accuracy of a claim of recovery of repressed memory, was conduct in furtherance of free speech within meaning of anti-SLAPP statute).

-Gregg is called upon by Clients, PARMA (Public Agency Risk Managers Association) and ABAG (Association of Bay Area Governments) to give presentations on various subject matters relating to a wide variety of topics, including those specifically relating to best practices, dangerous conditions of public property, roadway design, detention and arrest, search and seizure, use of force, including not only the defenses to such claims, but also applicable legislatively created immunities.
-He has been given the top rating of "AV Preeminent" by the Martindale-Hubbell publication, and has also been selected for inclusion on the list of Northern California Super Lawyers for 2013-2018, along with many other accolades.
+Gregg is called upon by Clients, PARMA (Public Agency Risk Managers Association) and ABAG (Association of Bay Area Governments) to give presentations on various subject matters relating to a wide-variety of topics, including those specifically relating to best practices, dangerous conditions of public property, roadway design, detention and arrest, search and seizure, use of force, including not only the defenses to such claims, but also applicable legislatively created immunities.
+He has been given the top rating of "AV Preeminent" by the Martindale-Hubbell publication, and has also been selected for inclusion on the list of Northern California Super Lawyers (2013-2018), along with many other accolades.

 - In a civil rights case, plaintiff claimed he was the victim of excessive force and unlawful detention, Defendants' summary motion asserted that plaintiff's arrest was grounded on probable cause, did not employ excessive force, and did not result in detention longer than reasonably necessary.
 Based on deposition testimony of plaintiff and a witness, the Court found the officers involved had probable cause to arrest the plaintiff; that the force used was minimal; and that none of plaintiff's civil rights had been violated.
 Finding no triable issue of fact, the U.S. District Court rejected plaintiff's arguments in total.